-The table shows a history of spread information.
-Generally, when this spread is wider, the Company can earn higher returns from its securitization activities, although funding spreads are also a variable in the profit equation.
-Between 2009 and 2019. liquidity issues at financial institutions created by the financial crisis diminished and the competition for mortgages increased such that spreads tightened in the 10-year period as shown above, falling to a low of 1.10% in the third quarter of 2018.
+Generally, when this spread is wider, the Company can earn higher returns from its securitization activities, although funding spreads also affect profitability.
+Between 2009 and 2019, liquidity issues at financial institutions created by the 2008 financial crisis diminished and the competition for mortgages increased such that spreads tightened in the 10-year period as shown above, falling to a low of 1.10% in the third quarter of 2018.
 Toward the end of the first quarter of 2020, fears of a global pandemic related to COVID-19 led to a dramatic and sudden decrease in bond yields as central banks cut overnight rates significantly.
-Credit spreads widened and the capital markets stopped functioning normally.
-In the second quarter, as financial systems began to normalize and markets began to recover, mortgage coupons remained elevated as other credit spreads, including those on NHA-MBS, narrowed.
-The resulting spreads on mortgages funded through NHA-MBS had positive impacts on 2020 results and have increased the profitability of the Company's securitization portfolio in future periods.
-In 2020, the Company originated and renewed for securitization purposes approximately \$8.3 billion of single-family mortgages and \$2.8 billion of multi-unit residential mortgages.
-In 2020, the Company issued approximately \$8.1 billion of NHA-MBS pools.
+Credit spreads widened and the capital markets ceased to function normally.
+In the second quarter of 2020, as financial systems began to normalize, mortgage coupons remained elevated as other credit spreads, including those on NHA-MBS, narrowed.
+The resulting spreads had positive impacts on 2020 results and increased the profitability inherent in the Company's securitization portfolio.
+In 2021, spreads narrowed returning to 2018 levels at first and then closing to levels not seen since before the 2008 financial crisis.
+In 2021, the Company originated and renewed for securitization purposes approximately \$8.9 billion of single-family mortgages and \$4.0 billion of multi-unit residential mortgages.

 The Company is subject to various regulations put in place by CMHC to control the amount of NHA-MBS that a single issuer can create.
 These rules include the amount of CMHC guarantees that is a requirement to issue a pool.
 Currently there is a tiered NHA-MBS guarantee fee pricing structure, such that any guarantees issued to one issuer over \$9.0 billion of issuance have a higher price.
-The tiered limit of \$9.0 billion remains unchanged for 2021.
-Late in 2020.
-CMHC announced that guarantee fees will be increased for NHA-MBS pools issued after January 1, 2021.
-The Company estimates the increase will translate into a 0.05% increase in annual cost of funding per year for its NHA-MBS program.
+The tiered limit of \$9.0 billion remains unchanged for 2022.